wangchning/vocabulary/Vocabulary.md

 [comment]: # (math)
 ### factor through
 (category theory) Said of a morphism: to be equal to a composition of two morphisms, one of which is the given morphism (that is being said to be "factored through").

+### filter
+The Medieval Latin root is filtrum, or "felt," which was used by early chemists to strain liquids, especially when purifying water.

 ### figurative
 When speech or writing is not literal, it is figurative, like when you say you have a ton of homework.